mainy1995/MemeHub-Bot/readme.md

 # Setup

   - Install node and npm from [here](https://nodejs.org/en/)
-  - fork and clone the repo
+  - Fork and clone the repo
-  - run `npm i` inside
+  - Run `npm i` inside
-  - copy `config.template.json` to `config.json` and configure your settings
-  - create a bot using the [@BotFather](https://telegram.me/botfather) in telegram
+  - Create a bot using the [@BotFather](https://telegram.me/botfather) in Telegram
-  - add the bot to a group and find the group id ([How-To](https://stackoverflow.com/questions/32423837/telegram-bot-how-to-get-a-group-chat-id))
+  - Add the bot to a group and find the group id ([How-To](https://stackoverflow.com/questions/32423837/telegram-bot-how-to-get-a-group-chat-id))
-  - depending on your system, copy `start_bot.template.sh` (linux) or `start_bot.template.ps1` (Windows powershell) and set your bot token, which you got from the BotFather
-  - make sure you have a working mongodb instance (see mongodb)
+  - Make sure you have a working mongodb instance (see mongodb)
+  - Copy `config.template.json` to `config.json` and configure your settings

 # MongoDB